Scott Gratson, Ph.D., Program Director

 Communication Studies is a studies-based interdisciplinary major.
-It features the academic (aesthetic, analytical, critical, historical, theoretical) and interdisciplinary study of communication as represented by the departments included within the School of Media and Communication.
+It features the academic (aesthetic, analytical, critical, historical, theoretical) and interdisciplinary study of communication as represented by the departments included within the Klein College of Media and Communication.

 Designed to ensure flexibility and choice, Communication Studies allows students a chance to fully investigate multiple fields in the communications discipline.
 Emphasis is placed on providing an overview of Communication while also accentuating personal academic growth.
 Personal choice and options allow students a chance to complete the degree in a timely manner.